Welsh independence: Economy and trade

 Welsh independence would also grant Wales far greater control over its economy.
 Proponents of independence argue that this would allow Wales to flourish as an independent country.

 Advocates for independence suggest that Wales could draw from the success of the Republic of Ireland following its independence from the UK.
 In 1922, Ireland was financially heavily dependent on Britain.
 Ireland is said to have benefitted from EU membership in 1973 and by International Monetary Fund and had an economic growth called the Celtic Tiger from the 1990s.
 It has also been noted that Wales is in a better economic state than 1920s Ireland, when it gained independence.

+Think tank Melin Drafod suggests that an independent Wales would have newly found abilities to raise an additional £3 billion a year in public services funding via different tax and other policies.

 Further economic arguments made for independence include: